ADHD Daily Planner Template: Hourly + Priority Blocks

 Why Standard Planners Fail ADHD Brains

-You’ve tried planners.
+You have tried planners.
 Probably several.
-Beautiful ones with sections and color codes and inspirational quotes on the cover.
+Beautiful ones with sections and color codes and a quote on the cover that aged badly by Wednesday.
 They worked for a week.
 Maybe two.
-Then you stopped looking at them, or they started feeling like evidence of everything you hadn’t done.
+Then you stopped opening them, or they turned into a paper record of everything you did not do, which is its own kind of ADHD tax.

 Key Takeaways